2017-18 NEIGHBORHOOD BRIDGES PARTNERS

 BRECK SCHOOL PARTNERSHIP

 In 2012-2013, Children’s Theatre Company and Breck School formed a teaching artist internship program.
 This is a unique partnership which combines not only academic class and service learning, but also fosters interactions among an arts organization, public and independent schools.
-During the 2016-2017 school year, 28 Breck upper school students in grades 10, 11 and 12 are participating.
-They study Bridges pedagogy through a year-long class “Performance and Social Change” taught by Tom Hegg and Dennis Joslyn at Breck and take part in a Neighborhood Bridges classroom as a teaching artist intern on Wednesdays through Service Learning hours from September through May at Jefferson and Lyndale School in Minneapolis.
+During the 2017-2018 school year, 15 Breck upper school students in grades 10, 11 and 12 are participating.
+They study Bridges pedagogy through a year-long class “Performance and Social Change” taught by James Carlisle at Breck and take part in a Neighborhood Bridges classroom as a teaching artist intern on Wednesdays through Service Learning hours from September through May at Lyndale School in Minneapolis.

 Every week throughout the school year, CTC’s Neighborhood Bridges program brings teaching artists into public school classrooms to build students’ critical literacy skills with storytelling, creative writing, and theatre exercises.